Jodi Rell: Abortion and embryonic stem-cell research

-Governor Rell supports abortion rights, and she was supported by the Republican Pro-Choice Coalition and The WISH List, an abortion-rights Republican PAC.
+Governor Rell supported abortion rights, and she was supported by the Republican Pro-Choice Coalition and The WISH List, an abortion-rights Republican PAC.
 She supported abortion rights embryonic stem-cell research during her tenure as Governor.

 Education policy

 Rell supported a lawsuit in response to the federal No Child Left Behind Act.
-Connecticut's Attorney General Richard Blumenthal filed the lawsuit against the US Department of Education to force Congress and President George W. Bush to amend the act because, Rell contends, it would compel Connecticut to spend tens of millions to meet impossibly high standards, even as the state's schools perform at one of the highest levels in the nation.
-The act requires states to pay for standardized testing every school year, instead of every two years.
-Rell's State Department of Education says the extra testing will provide little new information about students' academic progress.
-Rell has been active on education issues; she gave the 2008 commencement address at Central Connecticut State University.
+Connecticut's Attorney General Richard Blumenthal filed the lawsuit against the U.S. Department of Education to force Congress and President George W. Bush to amend the act because, Rell contended, it would compel Connecticut to spend tens of millions to meet impossibly high standards, even as the state's schools perform at one of the highest levels in the nation.
+The act required states to pay for standardized testing every school year, instead of every two years.
+Rell's State Department of Education said the extra testing would provide little new information about students' academic progress.

+Rell delivered the 2008 commencement address at Central Connecticut State University.